CompuTec/computec-docs/docs/labels/using-computec-labels/sap-add-on/scenario1-goods-receipt-po.md

 ### Crystal Report

-Crystal report used in this scenario:
+The Crystal Report file used in this scenario is as follows:

 ![Crystal Report](./media/scenario1-goods-receipt-po/crystal-report.webp)

-In Crystal Reports, different variables are used, e.g., StringPar, and NumericPar.
-It is possible to attach to each of its specific data in the next step: mapping.
+Crystal Reports use different variables, such as StringPar and NumericPar, which need to be mapped in the next step.

 #### CompuTec Labels Localization

-Crystal reports used by CompuTec Labels have to be located in the following locations:
+Crystal reports for CompuTec Labels must be stored in the following location:

 `C:\ProgramData\CompuTec\CT Label Printing\Reports\`